Meesaya Murukku: Critical reception

 Meesaya Murukku received mostly positive reviews.
 Baradwaj Rangan wrote for Film Companion, "Meesaya Murukku could have been a celebration of Tamil-ness [...]
 But the film, frustratingly, settles into an uninspired chronicle of college life: ragging, lusting for biriyani, cultural events, and romance [...]
 Meesaya Murukku has a few moments, but it's neither an effective romance nor a convincing coming-of-age drama."
 Sify stated, "Meesaya Murukku is a decent debut directorial and heroic outing from Adhi, the film clicks mainly because of the real life connect".

+Sequel

+A spiritual successor Meesaya Murukku 2, again directed by Adhi, was released on 25 September 2026.